 Murrells Inlet, South Carolina

 Coast RTA runs shuttle buses up and down the coast and makes seven stops a day in Murrells Inlet, including at the hospital.
-The regular fare is $1.50, but people age 65+ ride for $.75.
 A paratransit service is available, too.

 The Bureau of Aging Services in Georgetown County offers programs for older adults (age 60+), including medical transportation, home delivered meals and home care services (light housekeeping, personal assistance, etc.).
 Murrells Inlet does not have a senior center, but neighboring Pawleys Island (15 miles away) has a center with limited services.
 Georgetown (20 miles away) has three centers with transportation provided to and from them.